Acts 3:1-10

 The exalted Christ acts through His apostles to restore a helpless man, turning a moment of ordinary worship into a public testimony that draws many to hear the gospel.

-1 Peter and John were going up into the temple at the hour of prayer, the ninth hour.
+1 One afternoon Peter and John were going up to the temple at the hour of prayer, the ninth hour.

-5 He listened to them, expecting to receive something from them.
+5 So the man gave them his attention, expecting to receive something from them.

-8 Leaping up, he stood and began to walk.
-He entered with them into the temple, walking, leaping, and praising God.
+8 He sprang to his feet and began to walk.
+Then he went with them into the temple courts, walking and leaping and praising God.

-10 They recognized him, that it was he who used to sit begging for gifts for the needy at the Beautiful Gate of the temple.
-They were filled with wonder and amazement at what had happened to him.
+10 they recognized him as the man who used to sit begging at the Beautiful Gate of the temple, and they were filled with wonder and amazement at what had happened to him.

 The exalted Christ acts through His apostles to restore a helpless man, turning a moment of ordinary worship into a public testimony that draws many to hear the gospel.